ZeitOnline/vivi/core/src/zeit/cms/relation/README.txt

 After an object was checked in which is related by other objects, the other object's metadata is updated automatically.

-Q: Should we do this asynchronously via remotetask?
-This might be a good choice especially when there are many objects relating.
-On the other hand, the user might want to update a channel...  let's decide that later.

-Add another relation from b to c, so that updateing c will update a and b:
+Add another relation from b to c, so that updating c will update a and b:

 >>> checked_out = zeit.cms.checkout.interfaces.ICheckoutManager(
 ...     repository['b']).checkout()